qyw0/take-home-exercise-SR-data-analyst/README.md

 ## How much time to spend

-You are expected to dedicate a full evening to answering the Assignment (i.e. 3-4h), *not* including time spent setting up your laptop.
+You are expected to dedicate the equivalent of a full evening to answering the assignment (i.e. 3-4h), *not* including time spent setting up your laptop.